 The 2019 version of SOLIDWORKS PCB has brought collaboration to a new level.
 Past versions were limited to board shapes and component movement.
 The new version enhances the existing capabilities while adding new features, making collaboration between the electrical and mechanical sides even more fluid and powerful.

-– In prior versions, the passing of primitives from SOLIDWORKS PCB or SOLIDWORKS Connector to SOLDIWORKS CAD was limited to boards and components.
-With 2019, polygon pours (large copper areas), traces and footprints of the component can now be imported.
+- In prior versions, the passing of primitives from SOLIDWORKS PCB or SOLIDWORKS Connector to SOLIDWORKS CAD was limited to boards and components.
+With 2019, polygon pours (large copper areas), traces, and footprints of the component can now be imported.
 Importing these copper features into SOLIDWORKS CAD helps avoid placing components in areas that would make copper routing difficult or impossible.

-To limit the amount of information (and time) needed to be pushed between SOLIDWORKS PCB and SOLIDWORKS CAD, two options are provided, based on the end user’s need.
+Two options are provided based on the end user's need to limit the amount of information (and time) needed to be pushed between SOLIDWORKS PCB and SOLIDWORKS CAD.

-- Option 1 – Decals – Decals are simply ‘stickers’ that are placed on the board in SOLIDWORKS CAD.
+- Option 1 - Decals are 'stickers' placed on the board in SOLIDWORKS CAD.
 They are used for imagery, reference, and visualization.

 Support for Multi-Contour Hole Sketches

 - Option 2 - For those needing the actual copper primitives so additional simulation may be performed in SOLIDWORKS CAD, solid model copper can be imported for all layers.

 - In the past, creating board holes in SOLIDWORKS CAD had to be handled in a specific manner.
 In 2019, both extrusions and Linear Patterns in SOLIDWORKS CAD can create holes in the PCB board.

 Support for Silkscreen, Solder Mask, and Solder Paste from ECAD to MCAD